stratisMarkou/sample-efficient-bayesian-rl/README.md

 * `code/` contains implementations for agents and environments.
 * `code/experiments` contains Jupyter notebooks for reproducing all experiments and plots in the paper.

-If you use this code or writeup material in your work please cite: E. Markou and C. E. Rasmussen, <em>Bayesian methods for efficient Reinforcement Learning in tabular problems</em>, 2019 NeurIPS Workshop on Biological and Artificial RL.

 # Evnironments

 ## DeepSea